NotTimTam/cms/README.md

 # cms

+**NOTICE:** This project is a work in progress.
+Track its development through `canary` branch commits.

 ## Purpose

 To create an interface for content curation and elegant front-end GUI for users to explore that content.